Integration Platform

 Webhook System

-Fluvial sends HTTP notifications when events occur, such as response submissions, workflow transitions, or user actions.
-Webhooks can be configured to filter events by type, project, or content conditions.
+RiskNodes sends HTTP notifications when events occur, such as AI agent evaluations completing, workflow transitions, or human oversight actions.
+Webhooks can be configured to filter events by repository, project, or risk conditions.

 Delivery Reliability